hitherelantern/digital-library-POC/README.md

 A digital library(Proof of Concept/ Prototype) using RAG Architecture !

 Workflow...

-\n U can insert the data(in milvus after setting it up) by running pipeline_milvus.py (`python pipeline.py`) file by correctly specifying the path where your pdf files are located.
+U can insert the data(in milvus after setting it up) by running pipeline_milvus.py (`python pipeline.py`) file by correctly specifying the path where your pdf files are located.

-\n U can run the app using streamlit by running pipeline.py file `streamlit run pipeline.py`
+U can run the app using streamlit by running pipeline.py file `streamlit run pipeline.py`